Facebook faces U.S. lawsuits that could force sale of Instagram, WhatsApp

 Facebook shares fell as much as 3% after the news before paring losses to close down 1.9%.

-Reporting by Diane Bartz, Nandita Bose and David Shepardson; Additional reporting by Katie Paul in Palo Alto, Elizabeth Culliford and Sinead Carew in New York; Editing by Chris Sanders and Lisa Shumaker
+Reporting by Diane Bartz, Nandita Bose, David Shepardson and Katie Paul; Additional reporting by Elizabeth Culliford and Sinead Carew in New York; Editing by Chris Sanders and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.